googlefonts/gf-docs/OutlineQuality/README.md

 ### Segments
 - [ ] **Mixed outline type :** the outlines of one font must be either PostScript (OpenType Fonts font with CFF compression / .otf) or TrueType (OpenType Fonts with TrueType compression / .ttf).
 This problem often occurs in sources from Fontlab 5 allows mixed curve type within the same glyph.

 - [ ] **Wrong direction:** For PS outlines, the outer-shape goes counter-clockwise, and the inner-shape (or counter-shape) goes clockwise.
 It is the reverse for TT outlines: outer-shape goes clockwise and counter-shape goes counter-clockwise.
 We usually use PS curves for design, and they are then converted to TT when exporting TTF fonts.
-Whatever the chosen outlines, make sure it is consistent across the entire family.
+Whatever the chosen outline type, make sure it is consistent across the entire family.

 - [ ] **Almost straight:** if a segment is misaligned of one or two units, it may be a mistake from the designer.
 This small offset can cause a big misinterpretation from the rasterizer at small ppm sizes.